 A Policy Brief should address a current social problem, or in Criminology, a problem related to crime or criminal justice.
 It is important to narrow down the problem to something that can be defined and measured.
-Example: starting with the general topic of diversionary programs to reduce recidivism, you might eventually develop a policy brief about community reparations for juveniles.
+Example: starting with the general problem of recidivism, after some exploring you might decide to focus on diversionary programs to reduce recidivism, but that is still too broad, so you might eventually develop a policy brief about a particular program: community reparations; and a particular population: juveniles.

 How to choose a topic:

 - Consider the lectures and readings in your other courses.
 Did something come up that you would like to know more about?

 - Talk to experienced students about your interests and studies.